Kemeny's constant

 In probability theory, Kemeny’s constant is the expected number of time steps required for a Markov chain to transition from a starting state i to a random destination state sampled from the Markov chain's stationary distribution.
 Surprisingly, this quantity does not depend on which starting state i is chosen.
 It is in that sense a constant, although it is different for different Markov chains.
 When first published by John Kemeny in 1960 a prize was offered for an intuitive explanation as to why the quantity was constant.

+Beyond its theoretical importance, Kemeny’s constant is also applied in practice to evaluate the efficiency of robotic surveillance strategies.
+More precisely, Kemeny's constant measures how quickly a robot can navigate its environment using Markov chain-based methods.